developer-zebra/developer-zebra-site/src/emdk-for-android/9-0/guide/setup/index.md

             </application>
          </manifest>
 <br>
-4. Then enable the EMDK library in the application node:
+4. **Enable the EMDK library** in the application node of the manifest:

         :::xml
         <application>